toludoyin/car-price-prediction/README.md

 # **Car price prediction**
 The car price prediction project analyses and predict car prices using the car features as input.
+The aim of the project is to help users predict car price.

 ## Outline of project
 1. Data Collection